erikpukinskis/forkserv/README.markdown

         POST /repos/commits {'message': 'prints out a hello'}
         # saves app.rb and returns {'success': true, 'commit': '35665e8971925d42b179e70f284eb99feed18354'}

+It's currently very rough, but some of it works.

 ### Why

 It's nice for web-based IDEs to use for hosting code.
 It can act as a storage layer for